Svetasv logo

 Original text

 We color-code the chiastic units of the original text (NIV) below for easy visual identification using: red for Period 1, blue for Period 2 and green for Period 3.
-We have retranslated parts of the text that have been inaccurately rendered because of a lack of proper context.
+We have retranslated parts of the text.

 Isaiah 44 24 “This is what the Lord says— your Redeemer, who formed you in the womb:

-who says of Jerusalem, ‘It shall be inhabited,’ of the towns of Judah, ‘They shall be rebuilt,’ and of their ruins, ‘I will restore them,’ 27 who says to the watery deep, ‘Be dry, and I will dry up your streams,’ 28 who says of Cyrus, ‘He is my shepherd and will accomplish all that I please; he will say of Jerusalem, “Let it be rebuilt,” and of the temple, “Let its foundations be laid.”’
+It is I who [a] says of Jerusalem, ‘It shall be inhabited,’ of the towns of Judah, ‘They shall be rebuilt,’ and of their ruins, ‘I will restore them,’ 27 who says to the watery deep, ‘Be dry, and I will dry up your streams,’ 28 who says of Kurus [b], ‘He is my shepherd and will accomplish all that I please; he will say of Jerusalem, “Let it be rebuilt,” and of the temple, “Let its foundations be laid.”’

-Isaiah 45 1 “This is what the Lord says to his anointed, to Cyrus, whose right hand I take hold of to subdue nations before him and to strip kings of their armor, to open doors before him so that gates will not be shut: 2 I will go before you and will level the mountains; I will break down gates of bronze and cut through bars of iron.
-3 I will give you hidden treasures, riches stored in secret places, so that you may know that I am the Lord, the God of Israel, who summons you by name.
-4a For the sake of Jacob my servant, of Israel my chosen, I summon you by name.
+Isaiah 45 1 “This is what the Lord says to his anointed, to Kurus [a], whose right hand I take hold of to subdue nations before him and to strip kings of their armor, to open doors before him so that gates will not be shut: 2 I will go before you and will make the rough places smooth [b]; I will break down gates of bronze and cut through bars of iron.
+3 I will give you hidden treasures, riches stored in secret places, so that you may see that I, the Lord, who summoned you by name, am the God of Israel [c].
+4a For the sake of Jacob my servant, of Israel my chosen, I have summoned you by name and bestowed [d] on you a title of honor.

 9 “Woe to those who quarrel with their Maker, those who are nothing but potsherds among the potsherds on the ground.
 Does the clay say to the potter, ‘What are you making?’
 Does your work say, ‘The potter has no hands’?
 10 Woe to the one who says to a father, ‘What have you begotten?’ or to a mother, ‘What have you brought to birth?’